xuxiyang1993/continuous-grid-world/README.md

 +500 at goal state

 -100 if the aircraft flies out of map (map is of size 500 * 500 (pixel))

+### Terminal State:

+When the ownship reaches the goal position (the distance between the goal and ownship is less than 32 pixel, the ownship is regarded as reaching the goal), the MDP will terminate with a big positive reward.

+When the ownship flies out of the map (the position (x,y) is not in the range (0,500)), the MDP will also terminate.

 ## Submission